 The MFA concentration in Script & Screenwriting is based on the unique nature of Regent University and its mission.
 Each student accepted into the MFA Script & Screenwriting concentration will be challenged to grow academically, professionally, and spiritually.
 Academically, the concentration is devoted to applying current knowledge, research and skills in film-television studies to develop writers who create important and effective narratives in multiple genres and styles through stage and media productions.
-Specific areas of writing focus are determined by the strengths of current faculty.
-The concentration is administered and shaped to help students integrate the Christian faith with their chosen profession.

-All those pursuing the MFA concentration in script & screenwriting must complete
+All those pursuing the MFA concentration in screenwriting must complete: